NEW WEBSITE COMING SOON!

 William Cullen Bryant

-The plates on this page are all steel engravings on thick woven paper, blank verso.
+The plates on this page are all original wood engravings on thinner cream-colored paper with text and/or images on verso.